Five Questions about Generic Drugs

 Although there isn’t a single company or group that sets prices for generic medications, the prices are typically considerably lower than the brand-name alternative.

 Additionally, you don’t need to pay a huge amount for research costs.
-However, as you already know, just because they are cheaper does not mean that are less quality.
+However, as you already know, just because they’re cheaper doesn’t mean that their quality is lower.

 4. What Are Their Advantages?